shivamraut747-ux/Shivam-Raut-Personal-Portfolio/README.md

 Live and actively maintained.
 I continue to improve the portfolio by adding new projects, refining the design, and updating my technical experience.

-## License

-This project is personal and all rights are reserved unless otherwise stated.

 ## Contact

 Have feedback or want to connect?
 Reach out through the contact section on [www.shivamraut.me](https://www.shivamraut.me).